alljoyn/extras-webdocs/docs/contribute/index.md

 # Contribute

-As is common with most consortia and open source projects there are many ways to participate in the AllSeen Alliance.
-If you are new to AllSeen and the AllJoyn open source project, below are some helpful links to get started.
+As is common with most consortia and open-source projects, there are many ways to participate in the AllSeen Alliance.
+If you are new to AllSeen and the AllJoyn&trade; open-source project, below are some helpful links to get started.

 * [Learn about AllJoyn concepts][learn]